907sjl/referrals_powerbi/README.md

 The performance score is calculated in a similar manner except that the current rate, three month rate, and 12-month rate are each compared against the target rate for the metric.

 ![Process improvement by time period](images/improvement_by_period.jpg)
-Each of the individual rates and direction indicators that are being compared are visible on the page for each clinic next to the gauge with the current month's rate.
+A page for each clinic shows the individual rates that are being compared next to the gauge with the current month's rate.

 ### Data Driven Colors
 ![Chart of days to seen with distribution bins](images/days_to_seen_distro.jpg)